makecent/PGCN_implementation/data/dfmad70/proposals/readme.txt

 *best_iou: the largest iou with all groud truths that the proposal has.
-*overlap_self: the overlap with gt / proposal length *class_index should start with 1 end with num_classes.
-Because both PGCN and SSN will use (class_index - 1) as the label.
+*overlap_self: the overlap with gt / proposal length